Fitness for Duty Exams

 The appellant appealed her being placed on enforced leave and AWOL to the MSPB.
 In the initial decision, the administrative judge found that the agency did not have the authority to order the FFD exam.
 On appeal, the MSPB considered the question of when an agency has authority to order an FFD exam of an employee.
 At the outset, the MSPB deemed that this authority could derive from one of three (3) sources: 1.
 OPM; 2. the EEOC; or 3. an applicable collective bargaining agreement (CBA).

 The MSPB cited OPM’s regulations at 5 CFR §339.301(b)-(d), in which OPM states that an agency can only order an FFD exam in three circumstances: 1.
 Where an individual applied for or occupies a position with medical standards or physical requirements; 2.
 Where an employee has applied for or is receiving continuation of pay or compensation as a result of on-the-job injury or disease; and 3.
 Where an employee is released from his or her competitive level in a reduction in force and the position to which the employee has reassignment rights has medical standards or specific physical requirements which are different from the employee’s previous position.

 In applying OPM’s regulations to the appellant’s case, the MSPB concluded that clearly none of the three OPM conditions applied.
-Moreover, in looking at the EEOC regulations and whether an applicable CBA applied, the MSPB ruled that neither the EEOC, nor a bargained for rule regarding FFD exams could authorize a FFD exam where OPM had already prohibited one.
+Moreover, in looking at the EEOC regulations and whether an applicable CBA applied, the MSPB ruled that neither the EEOC nor a bargained for the rule regarding FFD exams could authorize an FFD exam where OPM had already prohibited one.
 Thus, the MSPB concluded that the administrative judge was correct in finding that the agency had no authority to order the FFD exam.